Nytra/ResoniteHotReloadLib/README.md

 HotReloader.HotReload(typeof(YourResoniteModTypeHere));
 ```

+Note: The HotReloader will call `BeforeHotReload` on the type that you provide here, so make sure it is the correct type!

 ## You also need to implement two new methods in your mod class:

 `static void BeforeHotReload()` : Unload your mod here